-Green foods assist in detoxification of your body and kidneys in particular.
-A simple recipe is to juice cilantro (a kidney-friendly herb) with water, lemon juice, and honey.
+Green foods assist in the detoxification of your body and kidneys in particular.
+A simple recipe is to juice cilantro (a kidney-friendly herb) with water, lemon juice and honey.
 Greens supplement is a good option too.

 Obesity has been frequently linked to an increased likelihood of developing kidney cancer.

 Control your Blood Pressure